 Click Add All Changed Resources to add the configuration changes to be deployed.
 You will see the Mobile Core and Profile extensions listed as changes to be published.

 The library builds and is displayed under the Development section of the publishing workflow.

 On the library card, click the ellipsis (...) to see a dropdown list.

 The library of changes are then published to the Development environment and the library is displayed under the Submitted section of the publishing workflow.

 Now that you published your configuration, get the Adobe Experience Platform SDK for your application.
-For more information, see Get the Experience Platform SDKs.
+For more information, see tutorial on getting the Experience Platform SDKs.

-To learn more about getting access to Launch, see User Permissions.
+To learn more about getting access to Launch, see the user permissions document.